bitrise-io/devcenter/_articles/en/reviews/workflows-in-yaml-draft.md

         after_run:
         - generic-build

-As you can see neither `build-alpha` nor `build-beta` workflows have any steps.
+As you can see in the above example, neither `build-alpha` nor `build-beta` workflows have any steps.
 Instead the steps are defined in `generic-build`, but when you `bitrise run build-alpha` the `BUILD_TYPE` environment variable will be set to `alpha`, while if you `bitrise run build-beta`, the `BUILD_TYPE` environment variable will be set to `beta`.

-As discussed above workflow defined environment variables are only available in the workflow it defines, and in the ones **executed after** that workflow.
-In the example above, `generic-build` is included as `after_run` workflow, so the `BUILD_TYPE` environment variable will be available in the steps of `generic-build`.
+As discussed above, workflow defined environment variables are only available in the workflow it defines, and in the ones **executed after** that workflow.
+So in our example, `generic-build` is included as `after_run` workflow, therefore, the `BUILD_TYPE` environment variable will be available in the steps of `generic-build`.
 But if you'd use `before_run` instead of `after_run`, that would mean that technically the steps of `generic-build` are processed and executed before processing the `build-alpha` or `build-beta` workflows, so the `BUILD_TYPE` environment variable would not be available in the step of `generic-build`.

 ## Utility workflows

 Utility workflows help you organize your workflows more efficiently.

 If you chain workflows together, you might quickly end up with tons of small, reusable workflows.
 Finding the right workflow might get a bit tricky.
-This is when utility workflows come in handy.
-The Bitrise CLI supports a small notation, called utility workflows.

-A utility workflow is a workflow whose ID starts with an underscore character, for example, `_setup`.
+Utility workflows to the rescue!
+The Bitrise CLI supports a small notation, called utility workflow: a workflow **whose ID starts with an underscore character**, for example, `_setup`.

-You can find utility workflows at the end of the workflow list if you run `bitrise run` or `bitrise workflows`, and **utility workflows can't be executed directly with a** `bitrise run` **command**.

-These workflows can still be referenced in `before_run`and `after_run`.  and **there's absolutely no other difference compared to a regular workflow**.
+You can find utility workflows at the end of the workflow list if you run `bitrise run` or `bitrise workflows`.
+Mind you, **utility workflows can't be executed directly with a** `bitrise run` **command**.
+These workflows can be referenced in `before_run` and `after_run`.

-Using the above example with five workflows (`ci`, `deploy`, `send-notifications`, `setup` and `test`), if you run `bitrise run`  in the directory of the `bitrise.yml`without specifying a workflow, you'll get list of all five workflows:
+Using the above example with five workflows (`ci`, `deploy`, `send-notifications`, `setup` and `test`), if you run `bitrise run`  in the directory of the `bitrise.yml` without specifying a workflow, you'll get list of all five workflows:

     The following workflows are available:
      * ci